-7 best Google Alerts alternatives
+7 best Google Alerts alternatives to try in 2020

 From the moment the Internet took over the world, people of all backgrounds, businesses, and levels of self-esteem have been interested in what the World Wide Web says about them.
 They googled their own and their ex-lovers' names, and, of course, they googled their brand names.
 At some point, Google picked up on that and built Google Alerts - a simple tool that notifies the user via email every time their keyword is mentioned online.
 "Online" didn't cover the extremely popular and no-doubt important social media mentions.
 However, it covered web pages, news sites, and blogs.
 Not bad for a free tool.

 People rejoiced.
 You wouldn't (and still won't) find a marketer who hasn't tried Google Alerts.
 Keeping track of what's said about your brand, company, product, CEO, etc. became an essential part of online reputation management and any effective marketing strategy.
 However, with time, things got worse.
 Firstly, Google Alerts just stopped working well.
 Google is huge; it has thousands of projects to keep up with and new ones to invent.
 Some are just left overboard.
 Unfortunately, Google Alerts was one of them.
 It's not supported or updated anymore.
 Google Alerts is useless at the moment, and it's time to face this.
 But even that's not all.